mfrancisgioia/influence-finder/APPROACH.md

 Because this was a rapid sprint, I had to make several scoping calls that I'd want to pressure-test with users immediately:

 * **Partisan Lean Logic:** I classified accounts as Democratic-leaning if their dem/rep reach ratio was 2.0 or higher, Republican-leaning at 0.5 or below, and bipartisan anywhere in between.
-These boundaries feel intuitive but they aren't empirically grounded yet.
+These boundaries feel intuitive, but they aren't empirically grounded yet.
 The way I'd resolve this in week one is a calibration session with two or three senior strategists, using a sample of 20 accounts with known partisan profiles as a test set.
 Their corrections define the validated thresholds — the goal is to ground the classification in field experience, not intuition.

 * **The Denominator Problem:** A few hyper-niche accounts threw off massive affinity index scores — above 40 times — simply because their general population reach was effectively zero, making the math unstable.
 I capped the display at 20 times for V1, but the right fix isn't a display cap — it's a minimum reach qualifying gate applied before the index is computed at all.
 Accounts below roughly 5,000 general population followers produce mathematically unstable ratios and should be excluded from ranking entirely rather than masked after the fact.
 I'd implement that gate in the first engineering sprint and retire the cap alongside it.